aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 ## Private network setup
-The below setups are needed if the integration infrastructure is to be deployed inside a VPC.
+The setup below is needed if the integration infrastructure is supposed to be deployed inside a VPC.

 ### VPC setup
 Sample VPC setup cloudformation template: [vpc-setup.yml](sample-templates/vpc-setup.yml)